 Speaking of reference managers, in many of the Twitter discussions around the Excel note-taking approach, there will always be a few comments asking why the person didn’t consider using their referencing software for their notes.
 Many proponents of the Excel approach stress that they do indeed use a reference management program to keep track of their source information but that they prefer to keep their notes and analysis in a separate Excel file.
 One of the reasons is that even though many reference management programs let you group references into folders and tag them with specific terms, they don’t let you easily keep track of and categorize notes on a particular source.
 You basically get a single notes field and that’s it.
 No way to categorize, group, or tag the note itself, just the source as a whole.

-Of course, there is one reference management program that has been designed with this type of knowledge organization in mind and that may, in many cases, be a better alternative to the Excel method: Citavi.
+Citavi is a reference management program that has been designed with extensive knowledge organization for any number of sources in mind and may, in many cases, be a better alternative to the Excel method.

 But the best part is that all of this information can be taken directly over to Word.
 You have all the analysis and quotes you’ve saved in a panel at the left and can just click to insert what you need.
 Citavi will insert the correct citation formatting and add an entry to your bibliography at the end.
 If you added your notes to an outline in Citavi, you can use the “Chapter” view to focus on what you need for a particular section.
 And, if you ever need to double-check the context for a direct quotation or your own paraphrase, you can click a link symbol to jump back to the exact spot in the PDF that you referred to.